Skip to content

 So how busy have you been?
 Is it maybe time for your rates to be raised?
 In fact, when was the last time you allowed yourself a raise?

-7 responses to “Too Busy?
+7 thoughts on “Too Busy?
 Charge More”

 That is pretty much what I have been doing the last couple of months.
 I’ve switched to marketing in a niche instead of the general I was doing before.